Spin Hall effect emerging from a chiral magnetic lattice without spin-orbit coupling: discussion

+Understanding the role SOC plays in the SHE is important for the fundamental understanding of the SHE, but also for practical reasons.
+It can help with the search for materials with large SHE since in non-magnetic or collinear magnetic materials, SOC is necessary for SHE and thus the presence of heavy elements is generally required for large SHE.
+The SHE without SOC proposed in this work suggests a new strategy to design SHE materials without necessarily involving heavy elements.
+In noncollinear systems, the Rashba effect can also appear without SOC~\cite{liu2013tunable}.
+The spin texture in the band structure may depend sensitively on the real space spin texture.
+For example, we found that band structure spin texture is different between the Kagome lattice and the triangular lattice.

+We propose the general, necessary symmetry-breaking requirements (Fig. \ref{AHESHE}) for SHE without SOC.
+It is worth noting that SHE can become zero without SOC in some noncollinear magnetic lattice where additional symmetries forces the SHE to vanish.
+For example, we have shown that in Mn$_3$Ir the SHE vanishes in absence of SOC even though it has a noncollinear magnetic structure.
+This is a consequence of its high-symmetrical cubic structure.
+Similar situation could happen for AHE without SOC in a noncoplanar magnetic lattice, such as the AFM skyrmion system~\cite{ndiaye2017topological}.

-\textit{Summary --} We proposed that the SHE can be realized by a chiral magnetic structure without involving the SOC.
-The noncollinearity of the chiral magnetic lattice can break the spin rotation symmetry and consequently allow the existence of SHE.
+In conclusion, we have shown that the SHE can be realized by a non-chiral coplanar magnetic structure without involving the SOC.
+The noncollinearity of the magnetic lattice can break the spin rotation symmetry and consequently allow the existence of SHE.
 By \textit{ab initio} calculations, we further predicted that such an SHE without SOC can be observed in noncollinear AFM compounds Mn$_3X$ ($X = $ Ga, Ge, and Sn).
-Although only the intrinsic SHE is considered here, we expect that an extrinsic SHE can also appear commonly in the chiral magnetic lattice without SOC because of similar symmetry considerations.
-By enabling a new understanding of the SHE, our work paves the way to search for SHE materials among chiral magnetic systems, which are not limited to the heavy element materials.
-In addition, the close relation between SHE and the magnetic order suggests that SHE may be used as a probe for different magnetic structures.
+From our symmetry considerations, an extrinsic SHE can appear when breaking the spin rotational symmetry.
+Thus, we expect the extrinsic effect to also exist in our systems.
+Its amplitude will depend on the details of the scattering, and cannot be estimated without microscopic calculations, though in general for SHE the intrinsic contribution tends to be the dominant contribution.
+By providing a general theoretical, symmetry based understanding of the SHE, our work motivates a comprehensive search for SHE materials among noncollinear magnetic systems, that not necessarily involve heavy elements.
+In addition, the close relation between the SHE and the magnetic order suggests that the SHE may be used vice versa, as a probe to establish and symmetry restrict the ground state magnetic structures of long-range ordered antiferromagnets.